Value Dossiers

 Unapproved Product/Unapproved Use Dossiers (Preapproval Dossiers)

-The latest AMCP guidelines now offer new guidance on dossier format for unapproved agents and unapproved uses of approved drugs that is consistent with the June 2018 FDA guidance on preapproval communication with payers.
+The latest AMCP guidelines continue to offer guidance on dossier format for unapproved agents and unapproved uses of approved drugs that is consistent with the June 2018 FDA guidance on preapproval communication with payers.
 The driving force behind such preapproval information exchange (PIE) between manufacturers and US payers has been the critical need for payers to gain key information to aid in planning for budget cycles a year or more in advance of a product’s anticipated US approval.

 Global Value Dossiers